-The Board shall conduct itself with utmost honesty and integrity in the discharge of its duties, functions, and responsibilities.
+The Board shall conduct itself with utmost honesty and integrity in the discharge of its duties, functions, and responsibilities in accordance with the Code of Conduct and Discipline.

-It is the Board's responsibility to foster the long-term success of the Corporation, and to sustain its competitiveness and profitability in a manner consistent with its corporate objectives and the best interests of its stockholders and other stakeholders.
+It is the Board's responsibility to foster the long-term success of the Company, and to sustain its competitiveness and profitability in a manner consistent with its corporate objectives and the best interests of its stockholders and other stakeholders.

-The Board should formulate the Corporation's vision, mission, strategic objectives, policies, and procedures that shall guide its activities, including the means to effectively monitor Management's performance.
+The Board should formulate the Company's vision, mission, strategic objectives, policies, and procedures that shall guide its activities, including the means to effectively monitor Management's performance.